Why Influencer Marketing in India Feels Different in 2025

 Local Flavor, National Impact

-In 2025, influencers who can capture cultural nuances are far more impactful than generic global content.
-And this isn’t just theory—I’ve seen how one Navratri-themed campaign in Gujarat sold more ethnic wear in a week than a month-long nationwide ad campaign did last year.
+In 2025, influencers who capture cultural nuances are far more impactful than generic global content.
+This isn’t just theory, I’ve seen a Navratri-themed campaign in Gujarat sell more ethnic wear in a week than a month-long nationwide ad campaign did last year.

 Where Is It All Headed?